bonabrian/bonabrian.com/README.md

 ## Files to customize

-- `config/*` - contains most of the site related information which should modified for a user's need.
+- `lib/metadata.ts` - update `defaultMetadata` with yours.
-- `pages/about.tsx` - update with yours.
+- `app/about/page.tsx` - update with yours.
+- `app/resume/page.tsx` - (optional) update with your resume or you can remove it.
-- `public/share/resume.pdf` - replace with your best resume.
+- `public/share/resume.pdf` - (optional) replace with your best resume.
 - `public/static` - store assets such as images and favicons.
 - `tailwind.config.js` - contains the tailwind styles, and modify as you like to change overall look and feel to the site.
 - `content` - replace with your blog posts, projects, and snippets.